CyberAMS/CarND-Traffic-Sign-Classifier-Project/180813_StAn_Traffic_Sign_Classifier_writeup.md

 In real life we probably don't have the luxury of predicting mug shots of traffic signs.
 We have to find them in a larger image.
 And now they can be larger or smaller.
 I created a little algorithm in the function `check_large_images` that scans a larger image with different scaling levels and tries to find traffic signs of any size in any position.

 The below pictures show the original image, a picture in which I marked all areas in which potential traffic signs have been predicted and finally a picture in which only the top predictions have been marked.
-The predicted areas have a white outline for the most likely predictions and a black outline for the least likely predictions.
-As expected the most likely predictions for traffic signs are in the area of the actual traffic sign in the larger image.
+The predicted areas have a yellow outline for the most likely prediction and a more and more black outline for the lesser likely predictions.
+As expected the most likely predictions for traffic signs are in the area of the actual traffic signs in the larger image.

 ![alt text][image35]![alt text][image36]![alt text][image37]

 But which specific traffic signs does the model predict?
 It accurately lists the *Yield* and *Roundabout Mandatory* signs.
-Somehow it sees things that I don't see though and gives the *Priority Road* sign the highest probability to be in this larger image.
+Somehow it gets confused with the *Roundabout Mandatory* sign and detects many possible individual directions with even higher probability.

 ![alt text][image38]